jedt/basic-react-boilerplate/README.md

 > You are using the in-browser JSX transformer.
 Be sure to precompile your JSX for production - http://facebook.github.io/react/docs/tooling-integration.html#jsx" JSXTransformer.js:314:0

-### Solution: an automated build tool that compiles your jsx files into a single js file
+### Solution: an automated build tool that *compiles your jsx files into a single js file

+<i>*compiles from jsx to plain js</i>

-Take a look at the html boilerplate below:
+Please take a look at the html boilerplate below:

 ```
 <!DOCTYPE html>